xybor/xyplatform/xylog/README.md

 # Introduction

-Xylog provides flexible logging methods to the program.
+Package xylog is a logging module based on the design of python logging

 This package is inspired by idea of Python `logging`.